The village has two shops, a post office, two pubs, an hotel, a tea room, the War Memorial Institute and a cricket pitch.

 The Post Office

-This is located in the War Memorial Institute and is run by Jo.
-It provides all services except for passports, vehicle licence and travel insurance.
-Jo. also sells a selection of stationery and birthday cards.
+This is located in the War Memorial Institute.
+It provides all services except for passports, vehicle licences, travel insurance and also a selection of stationery and birthday cards.

 Opening hours: Monday and Wednesday: 09.45-12.45